esrlabs/esr-rim/README.md

 ### Upload to the review branch

-To track the quality of module changes all modifications to a BSW module have to be reviewed (using Gerrit).
+To track the quality of module changes all modifications to a library module have to be reviewed (using Gerrit).
 So similar to the workflow with repo all changes are first committed to the corresponding review branch. rim helps you in forwarding your module changes to Gerrit:

     > rim upload <local directory>